CosmoLike/cocoa/Cocoa/external_modules/code/README.md

     (...)

-**Step :thirteen:**: Modify any YAML file that loads the new CLASS, adding the option `path` to the CLASS section
+**Step :one::three:**: Modify any YAML file that loads the new CLASS, adding the option `path` to the CLASS section

     (...)